darhnoel/markql/README.md

 # XSQL Documentation (v1.1.2)

 XSQL is a SQL-style query language for static HTML.
-It treats each HTML element as a row in a node table and lets you filter by tag and attributes.
-The project has now flourished to v1.0.0 as an offline-first C++20 tool.
+It treats each HTML element as a row in a node table and lets you filter by tag, attributes, and position.
+The project is now at v1.1.2 as an offline-first C++20 tool.

 ## Quick Start